Algiras/Miserable/blog/src/content/blog/2025-08-05-diningaloneinpublic.md

 The theme of the week is **Dining Alone (in Public)**.

-The concept of a 'career path' is increasingly hilarious.
-It's more like a series of stumbles across a dark room full of Lego bricks.
-You just hope the next step doesn't hurt more.
+It sounds like a choice, doesn't it?
+Like I sat down with a planner and some gel pens and decided to lean into the chaos.
+But it's not.
+It's an accumulation of every 'it's fine'.

-I remember when I had hobbies.
-Now my hobby is 'scrolling until my thumb hurts'.
-I'm an athlete of the attention economy, and I'm losing every game.
+I'm experiencing a 'gray out'.
+Usually, people have a 'glow up', but I'm just becoming a background character in my own life.
+A very sad European film with no subtitles.

 # The Aftermath

 If you see me in public, no you didn't.
-I'm currently a figment of my own imagination and I'd like to keep it that way.
+I'm currently a figment of my own imagination and I'd like to keep it that way for the foreseeable future.

-It's enough for one-sixteenth of a therapy session.
-Maybe I'll just ask the barista for advice.
-They're usually just as tired as I am.
+I'm currently trying to decide if I should face the music or just turn the music up until I can't hear my own thoughts.
+Option B is currently winning by a landslide.

 ***